jzkmath/Arduino-MIDI-Stepper-Motor-Instrument/README.md

 The Arduino code is designed so that it can expand to handle as many stepper motors as you need.
 I have put instructions on how to configure the code in the ino file.

+You might want to use the TuneStepper code to check for your motor's resonant frequency (which will sound bad).
+For me, the notes that were around the resonant frequency were E3, F3, and F#3.

 I have also put plenty of comments in the source code so that you can easily understand the code and what it does.